 - If you receive the covered services from an out-of-network provider who participates with Medicare, you pay the coinsurance percentage multiplied by the Medicare payment rate for participating providers. - If you receive the covered services from an out-of-network provider who does not participate with Medicare, you pay the coinsurance percentage multiplied by the Medicare payment rate for non-participating providers. - Like all Medicare health plans, we cover everything that Original Medicare covers.
 For some of these benefits, you pay more in our plan than you would in Original Medicare.
 For others, you pay less.
-(If you want to know more about the coverage and costs of Original Medicare, look in your Medicare & You 2023 handbook.
+(If you want to know more about the coverage and costs of Original Medicare, look in your Medicare & You 2024 handbook.
 View it online at www.medicare.gov or ask for a copy by calling 1-800-MEDICARE (1-800-633-4227), 24 hours a day, 7 days a week.
 TTY users should call 1-877-486-2048. - For all preventive services that are covered at no cost under Original Medicare, we also cover the service at no cost to you.
-However, if you also are treated or monitored for an existing medical condition during the visit when you receive the preventive service, a copayment will apply for the care received for the existing medical condition. - If Medicare adds coverage for any new services during 2023, either Medicare or our plan will cover those services. - Please contact us to find out exactly which benefits you may be eligible for.
+However, if you also are treated or monitored for an existing medical condition during the visit when you receive the preventive service, a copayment will apply for the care received for the existing medical condition. - If Medicare adds coverage for any new services during 2024, either Medicare or our plan will cover those services.